Your Ultimate (Daily, Weekly, Monthly & Yearly) Guide to Great Skin

 Once a week schedule some time to clean your makeup brushes, blenders, towels, sheets, and pillowcases—read: clean everything that touches your face.
 If you fail to cleanse objects around the home that come in contact with your skin, you may unknowingly be sabotaging your skin care routine and introducing bacteria to your complexion which can lead to breakouts and blemishes down the line.
 We share a quick and easy hack on how to clean your makeup blender, here!

 Once a month, take some time out of your busy schedule to check a few things off your skin care checklist.

 Each month take note of the climate and how it may be changing your complexion.
 As the seasons change so do the needs of our skin.
 For instance, during the colder months there is typically less humidity in the air which can dry out your complexion.
 On the flip-side, during the warmer months we may find ourselves reaching for oil-control products to help keep our oil production in balance.
 As you notice these changes it’s important to make the necessary tweaks to your routine to order to ensure your skin is getting its best shot at looking great.
 You can even invest in groundbreaking wearable technology—such as La Roche-Posay’s My Skin Track UV—which can measure the harmful exposure your skin is receiving daily and develops personalized recommendations based on results.

 Get a Facial

 If it fits within your budget, once a month (or every few months) schedule a spa or dermatologist appointment for a customized facial or chemical peel.
 Here a professional will assess the needs of your skin and give you personalized advice and attention.
-We asked an esthetician to explain everything you can expect from a chemical peel here!
+Don’t worry if you have sensitive skin, either.
+We’ve put together the ultimate guide for getting a chemical peel for the more delicately-inclined ladies, here!